Instagram Model Lexi Kai Flashes Her Curvy Booty In Skintight Bodysuit

 “Jaw drop, heart thump!
 Gorgeous sexy!” a fan replied while adding three heart emoji.

 As covered by The Inquisitr, Lexi flaunted her curves in a small bikini last week while soaking up some sun.
 She struck several poses as she sat out on a patio chair.
-That post garnered over 8,900 likes.
+That post garnered more than 8,900 likes.